fastrgv/SliderPuzzles/README.md

 ===============================================================
 ## Introduction

-SliderPuzzles is a collection of retro puzzles with sound that runs in a commandline terminal on Windows and most any Linux distro.
+SliderPuzzles is a collection of retro puzzles with sound that runs in a commandline terminal on Windows, OSX, and most any Linux distro.

 -----------------------------------------------------------
 Featuring